madlabber/LabBuilder/README.md

 2 ways to use this library:
-1. build a playbook that calls the tasks to assemble a lab,
+1. build a playbook that calls the roles and tasks to assemble a lab,
-2. build an inventory file that describes lab and pass it to main.yml ansible-playbook -i mylabdesign.yml main.yml
+2. build an inventory file that describes lab and pass it to main.yml ansible-playbook -i inventories/lab_mylabblueprint.yml main.yml